5 Symptoms of Cataract

 - Double vision or cloudy vision

-- Diminished vibrancy of colors, or things taking on a yellowish tinge
+- The diminished vibrancy of colors, or things taking on a yellowish tinge

 - Difficulty reading